abduulrahmankhalid/Compiler-Construction---Lexical-Analayzer/README.md

 another simple array access expression.
 Access to structure types can be done using the “object dereferencing” operator (“.”).

-The Scanner is running on ASP.NET Core.
+The Scanner is Built By ASP.NET Core.